simplesalt/main-9bc77/content/help-personal.md

 The biggest lie is that we should be enough – to be independent, to be strong, to do it all yourself.
 To need help is shameful: an indication that you are a less-valuable person.

-The truth is that we are each deeply imperfect, and our best moments are when we accomplish things together, whether achieving at the same time or asynchronously.
+The truth is that we are each deeply imperfect, and our best moments are when we accomplish things together, whether achieving together or asynchronously.

-I am deeply interested in the wellbeing of the people around me and invest effort toward their benefit.
-I also value my time – there’s a lot I want to do and become.
-If you feel the same, let’s talk about how we could help each other.

-## My goals
+## My purpose

-I am made to grow.

-I am made to help others grow.
+I am made to grow and to help others with their growth.

+### What success looks like

 We grow by learning.
 We learn by iteratively practicing and reflecting.

-We grow faster by practicing more effectively and reflecting more quickly.
+We grow faster by practicing more effectively and reflecting more immediately.
 Practicing is accelerated by building productive habits and deconstructing unhelpful ones.
 Reflecting relies on insight provided by others.

+I am deeply interested in the wellbeing of the people around me and invest effort toward their benefit.
+I also value my time – there’s a lot I want to do and become.
+If you feel the same, let’s talk about how we could help each other.

 ## How you could help me